A little bit about my journey to becoming a photographer...

 After film school

 By the time I’d graduated, I’d already spent around 8 months in total freelancing in Production before and during University, so I began freelancing in the production department of Commercials, Online Content, and Music Videos, as a way to save up for travelling.
 When my partner and I returned from our travels around Indonesia & Thailand, I fell back into freelance Production Assisting and shortly worked my way up to Production Managing.
 Production Managers work closely with the Producer to oversee the film's budget, organising everything from travel, crew, catering, equipment, and liaising on casting/locations and generating pre-production documents.
 Through this, I freelanced at numerous Advertising Agencies and Production Companies, working with clients such as; Beats, Virgin Media, Sony, Lâncome, Max Factor and Rolls Royce.
 It was good fun and I qualified from the Advertising Producer’s Association ‘Producer’s Masterclass’ with the grade ‘Outstanding’… as it turns out, I know my way around a spreadsheet.
 However, around 3 years in and lack of anything creative meant it became an unfulfilling job and I knew Producing wasn’t what I wanted to do in the long run.
 I was aware I couldn’t move sideways into a more creative role within commercials and although I was freelance, I was with a diary service which meant I was often being booked onto back to back jobs unless I took a holiday.
 With 12-hour days, 04:30am call times and regular weekend work, combined with the fact I’m introverted (organising 65+ crew and being introverted are not a match made in heaven) and not whole-heartedly enjoying the job sucked quite a lot of energy, leaving me with little time/energy for dreaming and making plans.
-So around 6 months, after approximately 3.5 years of working in Production, I decided to leave my diary service and cut back on the number of jobs I took within commercials so I could spend the rest of the time figuring out what my next step was going to be.
-I assumed it might be Directing that I wanted to get back into but after making one film and helping with another, it wasn’t filling me up in the same way it did before and it turned out I needed a bit of a break from the filmmaking world in general.
-I’m pretty sure creating short films is still something I’d love to get back into in the future, and I very recently Directed a short film for a corporate client but for now, my main focus is photography.
+After approximately 3.5 years of working in Production, I decided to leave my diary service and cut back on the number of jobs I took within commercials so I could spend the rest of the time figuring out what my next step was going to be.

 Picking up my camera again, saying “yes” and jumping